TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-ubuntu.md

 ## Troubleshooting

 Details about the cause of the termination are written to system event logs and possibly memory dumps.
-To invesigate further, see these articles from Unbutu:<br>
+To investigate further, see these articles from Unbutu:<br>

 - [Kernel crash dump](https://help.ubuntu.com/lts/serverguide/kernel-crash-dump.html)
 - [Ubuntu wiki - CrashDumpRecipe](https://wiki.ubuntu.com/Kernel/CrashdumpRecipe)<br>